NuGet/Home/designs/EmbeddedReadmesTechSpec.md

 ## Non-Goals

 * Server side functionality
-* Parsing the readme as a valid markdown file
+* Parsing the readme as a valid markdown file on the Client side

 ## Solution